-The European research project NANODERM has investigated extensively the ability of nanoforms of the metal oxides titanium dioxide and zinc oxide, commonly found in sunscreens for UV protection, to penetrate the skin layers.
+The European research project NANODERM has investigated extensively the ability of nanoforms of the metal oxides titanium dioxide and zinc oxide, commonly applied in sunscreens as inorganic UV-blockers (also called mineral UV-Filters) for UV protection, to penetrate the skin layers.
 The project has shown that in spite of the smallness of these particles, no particles or agglomerates were found to penetrate into the deeper layers of skin.
 The same was even true for slightly damaged skin .
 Since July 2013, cosmetic products containing nano metal oxide ingredients carry a mandatory nano label (e.g. “titanium dioxide (nano)”).

 It is possible that nanoparticles may deposit within the hair follicles in the skin, however, this is this not considered a genuine penetration of the skin [8,9,2].
 Typically, these particles can be removed either by washing or by sebum (an oily secretion for the hair follicle) and hair growth [4,10].
 If active ingredients (such as drugs) are bound to the nanoparticles, they will be released once inside the follicles, and they can then be transported through the skin into the bloodstream.
 This carrier and release mechanism could facilitate future drug delivery and vaccination systems avoiding the use of needles [8,9].